 - MD or DO or equivalent degree from a foreign school that provided educational and medical knowledge substantially equivalent to accredited schools in the U.S. This equivalency may be demonstrated by either permanent certification of the applicant’s school by the Educational Commission for Foreign Medical Graduates (ECFMG) or a Fifth Pathway Certificate.

 Non-U.S. and non-Canadian medical school graduates: You must submit a copy of medical school transcript(s) with your application.
 Official or unofficial transcripts may be submitted.
 Transcripts must include your name, the school’s name, and the degree and date awarded.
 A transcript missing any of these elements will not pass the minimum qualifications and the candidacy will be ended.
-Copies of diplomas may not be submitted in lieu of transcripts for education above high school level.
-Education must be accredited by an accrediting institution recognized by the U.S. Department of Education, http://ope.ed.gov/accreditation and acgme.org,in order to be credited towards qualifications.
+Copies of diplomas may not be submitted in lieu of transcripts for education.
+Education must be accredited by an accrediting institution recognized by the U.S. Department of Education, http://ope.ed.gov/accreditation and acgme.org, in order to be credited towards qualifications.
 Education completed in foreign colleges or universities may be used to meet the education requirements if you can show that the foreign education is comparable to that received in an accredited educational institution in the United States.
 It is your responsibility to provide such evidence when applying.
-Click on the link for a list of accredited organizations recognized as specializing in interpretation of foreign education credentials that are members of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators, Inc. (AICE) are accepted.
+Only accredited organizations recognized as specializing in the interpretation of foreign education credentials that are members of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators, Inc. (AICE) are accepted.
 The U.S. Department of State neither endorses nor recommends any individual evaluation service.

 Licensure and Board Certification